Hyundai Accent: Latin NCAP

-The Accent in its most basic Latin American configuration with no airbags, no ABS and no ESC received 0 stars for adult occupants and 1 star for toddlers from Latin NCAP in 2018.
+The Accent in its most basic Latin American market configuration with no airbags, no ABS and no ESC received 0 stars for adult occupants and 1 star for toddlers from Latin NCAP 2.0 in 2018.

-The Accent in its most basic Latin American configuration with 1 airbag, driver load limiter, and no ESC received 0 stars from Latin NCAP in 2021 (one level above 2018, similar to Euro NCAP 2014).
+The Accent in its most basic Latin American market configuration with 1 airbag, driver load limiter, and no ESC received 0 stars from Latin NCAP 3.0 in 2021 (similar to Euro NCAP 2014).

 IIHS

 2019

 Insurance Institute for Highway Safety (IIHS) was safety tested by IIHS in 2018 and its top trim received a Top Safety Pick award:

 2022

 The 2022 Accent was tested by the IIHS: